cybergis/CyberGIS-Vis/README.md

 ## Authors

-MapLinksPlot was originally developed by Su Yeon Han, Sergio Rey, Elijah Knaap, Wei Kang, and other members at the Center for Geospatial Sciences at the University of California, Riverside, and is being also updated by members at the CyberGIS Center.
+CyberGIS Viz has been developed based on [GEOSNAP VIZ](https://github.com/spatialucr/geosnap-viz) which was originally developed by Su Yeon Han, Sergio Rey, Elijah Knaap, Wei Kang, and other members at the [Center for Geospatial Sciences at the University of California, Riverside](https://spatial.ucr.edu/), and is being updated by members at the [CyberGIS Center](https://cybergis.illinois.edu/).
+Please contact Su Yeon Han at suhan2@illinois.edu for any questions.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details

 ## Funding